digitraceslab/niimpy/docs/introduction.rst

 For Who
 -------

-Niimpy is intended for researchers and data scientists analyzing digital digital behavioral data.
+Niimpy is intended for researchers and data scientists analyzing digital behavioral data.
 Its purpose is to facilitate data analysis by providing a standardized replicable workflow.

 Why
 ---